praekelt/swagger-django-generator/README.md

 * Currently the generated code expects logic to be implemented in a file called `stubs.py`.
 This needs to be made configurable.
 * We can look at using the `swagger-tester` library.
 * Investigate using [warlock](https://github.com/bcwaldon/warlock) or [python-jsonschema-objects](https://github.com/cwacek/python-jsonschema-objects) to generate models for ease of use.
+* Look at using some of the Python libs [here](https://swagger.io/open-source-integrations/)

+## Why?
+Using the [Swagger/OpenAPI](https://swagger.io/) specification enables the use of a tremendous amount of tooling:

+* the generation of documentation
+* creating a UI to play around with the API
+* [importing into Runscope](https://blog.runscope.com/posts/new-import-feature-support-for-swagger-postman) for automated test creation
+* client code generation for various languages
+* server code generation for various application servers

+When we have to write applications that provide APIs, it will typically have to form part of a Django application.
+Unfortunately the "official" code generation tool only supports code generation for Tornado and Flask when it comes to the Python language.

+This tool is intended to plug the gap for Django.
+We can focus on getting the spec right, quickly generate server code and integrate with testing frameworks like Runscope.
+The generated code takes care of the routing, input and output validation and common error handling.

+At a minimum it allows us to get some working code up and running in very little time.